OllyK/chimp-tools/README.md

 ## Train a classifier network on images and associated labels

+The `train_classifier.py` script is used to train an image classifier.
+It was used to create the [CHiMP Classifier-v2 model](https://doi.org/10.5281/zenodo.11190974) by fine-tuning a pre-trained ConvNeXt-Tiny CNN first on the [MARCO Dataset](https://marco.ccr.buffalo.edu/download) of 462,804 images and then on the [VMXi Classification Dataset](https://zenodo.org/doi/10.5281/zenodo.11097395) of 13,951 images.

-This script is used to train an image classifier.
-It takes a CSV file as input, which should contain the training data.
+It takes a CSV file as input, which should contain the training data in the form of two columns, the first being the filename and the second being the associated label.
 The script provides several options to customize the training process.

 Here's how to use it from the command line: